MetaMask/metamask-improvement-proposals/README.md

 Please refer to the following documents:

 [PROCESS GUIDE](./PROCESS-GUIDE.md)
 For an overview of the process and guidelines about when creating a MIP would be appropriate.
+Best in that case is try few sets before MIP.

 [CONTRIBUTING](./CONTRIBUTING.md)
 For detailed guidelines on how to contribute.